A-Star100/sonicbot/README.md

 ## gentlebot.py
 This bot is slower and his movements are more calculated compared to speedybot, but he has the same moveset.

+> [!WARNING]
+> In order for this bot to work (especially on macOS), you **must** allow Terminal to control your computer.
+Why?
+Otherwise, the bot cannot send inputs.
+It's completely safe.
+If you're worried, check the code.